Run Match Maker

 Match Maker In Progress

 Upon execution, Match Maker will begin formulating the alliances.
 On the lower left, a progress message will indicate how much time (approximately) is remaining in the process.
 This process takes more time when more teams are involved- occasionally upwards of four minutes.
 The process should not be interrupted.
 Upon completion, a success (or failure) message will be presented.
-Match Maker can only run if the user has Administrator permissions on the server.
+Match Maker can only run if the user has Administrator permissions on the server (and has FMS running as an admin).

 When the process in complete, the team numbers will be shown in place on the schedule.
 If any teams are playing as a Surrogate, the box to the right of the team number will be checked (shown with the Green arrow).
 The schedule (now showing the alliances) should match what was entered on the previous step.